mattbullen/harvard-cscie3-final-project/README.md

 # Harvard CSCI E-3 Final Project

 This is my final project for Harvard's CSCI E-3 JavaScript programming class, Spring 2015 semester.
-It's a small Node.js app that demonstrates a solution for transferring images from a desktop site to a phone via MMS/multimedia text messaging over the cloud . . . in other words, how to have a website text your phone!
+It's a small Node.js app that demonstrates a solution for transferring images from a desktop site to a phone via multimedia text messaging over the cloud . . . in other words, how to have a website text your phone!

 #### Try it out: https://cscie3.herokuapp.com/